PBillingsby/fewpjs-jsf-hoisting/README.md

 ***Top Tip***: The best way to avoid any confusion brought on by function hoisting is to simply declare your functions at the very top of your code.

-## Describe Best Variable Declaration Pratices
+## Describe Best Variable Declaration Practices

 We're going to look at some of the hoisting issues caused by `var` because you will encounter this weirdness in legacy code.
 However, the fix is